 Unlike other flashy apps that do nothing more than flattering you or helping you kill your time, utility apps pack some serious stuff on your iPhone.
-The apps actually make your iPhone useable anywhere, anytime.
+The apps make your iPhone usable anywhere, anytime.
 A smartphone is one that saves you from all troubles and tribulations.
 And therefore, utility apps are essential for smart users to download first on their iPhones and iPads.

 You can always browse Google.com on your Safari browser integrated on iPhone/iPad, but a standalone Google app is quite handy to search for anything quickly.
 Invoke “OK Google” and speak your search keyword or if you want to give your fingers some toil, just type in the search query.
 One of the glaring features of the app is Google Now, which supplies you weather, news, and traffic details in the morning.
 Moreover, you can get updates on sports, events, and movies.

 You can automate your digital life with IFTTT, which means “If This Then That.”
 And this formula was there before the rise of the Internet of Things.
 The app offers you simple recipes to automate your online life.
 For example, if you want to save all your tweets to Evernote, create a recipe accordingly, and all your favorite tweets will be saved there.
 Other popular recipes are: post all your Instagrams as Twitter photos, message roommates when you are at the local grocery, share FB status updates on Tumblr or Twitter, upload videos you like on YouTube or Vimeo to a blog and countless other recipes.